Hitarque/IARacing-Autocar/README.md

             inputs=['cam/image_array'] = cam/image_array is the current main image displayed in the web viewer and save for the IA generation. in inputs you define all the parameters of run() parts in your parts execept self. outputs=['cam/image_array','imageoriginal'] = it's all the return var from run() parts in your parts.
 In this case cam/image_array get the modified image and we create a new var imageoriginal who is the initial image without modification. threaded = a parts can be threaded for exemple: for specific captors or others, not a good idea for image processing, color detection or others

+Good Luck and anjoy this project!
+For question contact us by email at hfabre.ing2022@esaip.org